S.T.A.L.K.E.R.: Shadow of Chernobyl: S.T.A.L.K.E.R.: Call of Pripyat

 S.T.A.L.K.E.R.: Call of Pripyat is a sequel set after the events in Shadow of Chernobyl.
 The game features new areas recreated by their true-to-life locales such as Pripyat town, Yanov Railway Station, Jupiter Factory, Kopachi Village and more.
 Other features include an improved A-Life system, a new player interface, a brand-new story and a number of unique characters, two new monsters and behavior and abilities, an extended system of side quests, a sleep function and a free play mode.

 S.T.A.L.K.E.R.: Oblivion Lost restoration projects

-In 2014, a mod aimed at restoring cancelled features from the early versions of the game was released as a standalone game titled S.T.A.L.K.E.R. - Lost Alpha, development of which has since still continued with Lost Alpha - Developer's Cut released in 2017.
+In 2014, a mod aimed at restoring cancelled features from the early versions of the game was released as a standalone game titled S.T.A.L.K.E.R. - Lost Alpha, the development of which has since continued with Lost Alpha - Developer's Cut released in 2017.
 Rock, Paper, Shotgun's Craig Pearson praised many aspects of the 2014 version, but also noted the presence of stability problems and bugs.

 S.T.A.L.K.E.R.
 2: Heart of Chornobyl

-S.T.A.L.K.E.R.
-2: Heart of Chornobyl is an upcoming video game currently slated for release on 2023.
+A sequel, S.T.A.L.K.E.R.
+2: Heart of Chornobyl, was released on November 20, 2024.
+The sequel uses many of the characters from the original game including the elusive Strelok.